Start9Labs/start-os/BuildGuide.md

       cd ~/embassy-os
       make

-      #Depending from your hadware this can take 1-2h+
+      #Depending on your hardware this can take 1-2h+
       #Wait for the "DONE!" message and take note of your product_key
       exit
       ```